yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/secure-fields-web/secure-fields-payment.md

 ### Force validation

 The merchant can force the validation for a particular input.
 To accomplish this, it is necessary to execute the method `secureFieldInstance.validate()`, for each field that you wish to validate.
-The code block below presents an example:
+The following code block shows an example:

 ```javascript
 const secureFieldInstance = secureFields.create({...})